Author: Brian Anderson (Senior Database Engineer at PingCAP)

 The Rust programming language compiles fast software slowly.

-Lately we're exploring how Rust's designs discourage fast compilation.
-In the previous post in the series we discussed compilation units, why Rust's are so big, and how that affects compile times.
+Lately we’re exploring how Rust’s designs discourage fast compilation.
+In Rust’s Huge Compilation Units we discussed compilation units, why Rust’s are so big, and how that affects compile times.

 This time we’re going to wrap up discussing why Rust is slow with a few more subjects: LLVM, compiler architecture, and linking.